White Paper

 Why It Matters

-• The conventional multi-bar baseline ranged from 14.30% to 25.53% under the same peak-capped regime.
+• The conventional multi-bar fixture layout ranged from 14.30% to 25.53% CV under the same conditions — up to 15× more variation.

-• The proposed system retained 89.4% to 96.2% of the allowed peak as mean PPFD, versus 75.1% to 87.6% for the baseline.
+• Our system delivered 89.4% to 96.2% of the maximum allowed intensity as useful output across the room, versus 75.1% to 87.6% for the conventional layout.

 Comparison chart of post-cap CV values for the proposed system and the conventional baseline across the four tested room geometries.